 IRS Revenues Agents Are Different From IRS Revenue Officers

 Most taxpayers are surprised to learn that IRS revenue agents are different from IRS revenue officers.
 IRS revenue agents are responsible for determining tax liability through an examination of your current and previous finances and financial dealings known as an audit.
-These are the people who determine the amount of tax debt you owe (if any at all).
+These are the people who determine the amount of tax debt they believe you owe (if any at all).

 Pros of Dealing With an IRS Revenue Officer